Are you a beginner who has started your blogging journey and wondering what kind of blogging tools you need?

 Best for checking site health and analytics, keyword research, and tracking site rankings. (€89 per month)

 Ahrefs is also a site data measurement blogging tool.
-With Ahrefs, you can do keyword research, and site audit, track your site rankings in various locations, measure different site metrics such as domain authority and discover linking sites.
+With Ahrefs, you can do keyword research, and site audit, track your site rankings in various locations, measure metrics such as domain authority, and discover linking sites.

 Ahrefs crawler helps you identify broken links on your sites.
 It measures your site health and helps you tell which links need to be replaced.